SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Causes

-Mutations in the PLP1 gene cause spastic paraplegia 2.
-The PLP1 gene provides instructions for producing proteolipid protein 1 and a modified version (isoform) of proteolipid protein 1, called DM20.
-Proteolipid protein 1 and DM20 are primarily located in the brain and spinal cord (central nervous system) and are the main proteins found in myelin, the fatty covering that insulates nerve fibers.
-A lack of proteolipid protein 1 and DM20 can cause a reduction in the formation of myelin (dysmyelination) which can impair nervous system function, resulting in the signs and symptoms of spastic paraplegia type 2.
+Variants (also called mutations) in the PLP1 gene cause spastic paraplegia type 2.
+The PLP1 gene provides instructions for producing proteolipid protein 1 and a modified version (isoform) of that protein, called DM20.
+Proteolipid protein 1 and DM20 are primarily located in the brain and spinal cord (the central nervous system) and are the main proteins found in myelin, the fatty covering that insulates nerve fibers.

 Learn more about the gene associated with Spastic paraplegia type 2